Emiliano Yacobitti

-Emiliano Benjamín Yacobitti (born 15 December 1975) is an Argentine politician, currently serving as National Deputy elected in the City of Buenos Aires since 2019.
+Emiliano Benjamín Yacobitti (born 15 December 1975) is an Argentine politician.
 He is a member of the Radical Civic Union (UCR), and served as the Buenos Aires City UCR Committee from 2013 to 2017.
+From 2019 to 2023, he was a National Deputy elected in the City of Buenos Aires.

 A public accountant, Yacobitti has an extensive career in academic politics in the University of Buenos Aires, and formerly served as Vice-Dean of the University of Buenos Aires Faculty of Economic Sciences.
 Since 2022, he has been Vice Rector of the University of Buenos Aires.

 Early life and career

 Yacobitti was born on 15 December 1975 in Lomas de Zamora, in the Greater Buenos Aires conurbation.
 He attended the prestigious Escuela Superior de Comercio Carlos Pellegrini, then going on to study public accountancy at the University of Buenos Aires (UBA).
 He is married to Clara Alconada Alfonsín and has three children.

 While studying at UBA, Yacobitti became involved with university politics.
 He was elected president of the Faculty of Economic Sciences student union, and later was elected president of the Argentine University Federation.
 He is also a professor of Accounting Systems in the Faculty of Economic Sciences.
 In 2018, he was elected Vice-Dean of the Faculty.